-It is vital to the success of your project that you consider at an early stage how and where participants will be identified, recruited and participate in your project.
+It is vital to the success of your project that you collaborate with potential sites at the earliest possible opportunity to consider how and where participants will be identified, recruited and take part in your project.
 You will need to consider whether:

 - the organisations can identify a suitable number of potential participants